Black history month and urban planning

 DC's focus on testing hasn't done a lot to improve the circumstances of students from impoverished families.

 There is a model program in Toronto that sadly wasn't accessed when developing "improvement programs" in DC.
 TDSB also has great programs on social inclusion for immigrants.

 -- Model Schools for Inner Cities, Toronto District School Board

 -- "Model Schools empowers marginalized students — and their parents, too

 Poverty throws many barriers in the path of learning; practical supports like cheap lunches and taxi chits can help knock them down," Toronto Star

-I have also been influenced by Marion Orr's Black Social Capital: The Politics of School Reform in Baltimore
+Black Social Capital: The Politics of School Reform in Baltimore.

-Policing and public safety.
-I've been covering that for awhile...
-Recent pieces on LA's Community Safety Partnership and the Advancement Project and Richmond, California capture some of my thinking on the topic as do reading books by Elijah Anderson.
+Pieces I've written about LA's Community Safety Partnership and the Advancement Project and Richmond, California capture some of my thinking on the topic as do the writings of Elijah Anderson.